 We also make available transcription, video recording and subtitling services.
 In the event that you need to have an existing video dubbed, a commercial narrated or a telephone system recorded, our native Arabic Bahrain speakers are available to provide high quality voiceover services.

-We pride ourselves in delivering high quality cost-effective services, whether your project is small or large, simple or highly complex.
+We pride ourselves in delivering high quality cost-effective professional Bahrain Arabic translation services, whether your project is small or large, simple or highly complex.

 Arabic is the largest member of the Semitic language family.
 It is spoken in the north and the horn of Africa, as well as the Middle East.
 Countries in these areas were Arabic is spoken are: Afghanistan, Algeria, Bahrain, Chad, Cyprus, Djibouti, Egypt, Eritrea, Iran, Iraq, Israel, Jordan, Kenya, Kuwait, Lebanon, Libya, Mali, Mauritania, Morocco, Niger, Oman, Palestinian West Bank & Gaza Strip, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, United Arab Emirates, Uzbekistan and Yemen.